steveshogren/hugo-blog/content/page/training.md

 ### Step 3 - Basic Semantics (~80 hours)

 Armed with the power of TDD and regular kata practice, you need to invest in some foundations.
-These concepts can be a little slower to learn, but incredibly valuable.
-We recommend reading and completing the exercises of the first three chapters of the excellent introductory book
+These concepts can be a little slow to learn, but they are incredibly valuable.
+To best learn these foundations, we recommend reading and completing the exercises of the first three chapters of the excellent introductory book
 [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 This book will help you build a mastery of basic algorithms and data